The CTS Fig Fondo, #assortmint style

 Fall is the time of year for turning pedals in SoCal.
 Searing heat gives way to mellower temps.
 The vibe is pleasant.
 It’s the off-season and speeds are civil.
 No one watches the clock at coffee stops.

-Decked in Beehive and Bauhaus our Mint ambassadors (aka Assortmints) rolled out for the 3rd annual CTS Figeuroa Fondo in the Danish town of Solvang, CA lured by the pull of new scenery and local wine.
+Decked in Beehive and Bauhaus our Mint and Cassette & Co. ambassadors (aka Assortmints) rolled out for the 3rd annual CTS Figeuroa Fondo in the Danish town of Solvang, CA lured by the pull of new scenery and local wine.
 The pre-fixe, full course offering of 100 miles and 8,500 feet of climbing promised to satiate any salivating greyhound but toss in expected winds and deteriorating country roads, and the day was fast dishing up flavors only the sophisticated palate might digest.
 But theirs - it’s well-salted and seasoned.

 The morning begins, as it should, with coffee.
 Pancakes smothered in stuff follow coffee.
 We internally honor ourselves that we choose to bite off these rides as it justifies the pancakes that go gullet-down, guilt free.
 We ponder one more pie and then drink more coffee.
 Riders group in pockets of sunshine to stay warm.